skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/README.md

 ### The Solution: Skyfire’s KYA Token

-Skyfire introduces an **identity token**, also known as a `kya` token.
-This token enables crawlers, bots and agents to  to access protected content in a secure, auditable, and automated way.
+Skyfire enables agents and bots to deliver an **identity token**, also known as a `kya` token, to websites and APIs.
+This token contains the identity of the human principal or business entity on whose behalf the agent is acting.
+It enables crawlers, bots and agents access protected content in a secure, auditable, and automated way.
 Here’s how it works:

+- **Identity Verification:** The human principal or business entity behind the crawler, agent or bot verifies their identity with a trusted Identity Token Issuer like Skyfire
-- **Token Generation:** The crawler agent requests a KYA token from Skyfire’s API, specifying the amount of access or data required.
+- **Token Generation:** The crawler, agent or bot, requests a KYA token using Skyfire’s API
 - **Token Submission:** The crawler includes the token in the HTTP headers of its requests to the protected website.
 - **Verification and Enforcement:** The protected website verifies the token and tracks usage, ensuring that only authorized crawlers can access the data.